RokasGH/CV_exercise/README.md

 ## Web deployment

-The application is available at `fill later`
+The application is available at `https://cv-exercise.onrender.com/`

 ## Project Structure